-- 3-Independence Day Holiday - 20-Last day on which a student may drop a class for the Full Summer Session. - 20-Last day on which a student may withdraw from the University for the Full Summer Session.

-11-End of Full Summer Session; final examinations for Full Summer Session.
+- 2-Last day to drop a class without advisor approval. - 21-Last day on which a student may drop a class for Session I. - 21-Last day on which a student may withdraw from the University for Session I. - 3-End of Session I; final examinations for Session I. - 4-Independence Day